bjsundby/cloud-status/README.md

 # BuildFlag
-Software development for visual status device (Build Flag)
+Software development for visual status device (Build Flag 2)

 Control panel at port 3000.
-Rest API at port 3001.
+Rest API at port 3002.

 By SundbySoft.com